 Any two wheel items such as bicycles or motorcycles, will require additional support for the front wheel, such as a "wheel chock ".
 Any such stabilizer item such as a wheel chock, should be installed per manufacture instructions.

 The tie downs (D Rings) provided are for general purpose use, rating of 1,500 lbs,. each.

-The transportation of certain types of cargo, motorcycles, bikes, etc., may require additional accessories for secure transport.
 Please refer to owners manuals or contact the manufacture of these specific items for more information.